High-dimensional quantum key distribution rates for multiple measurement bases: Asymptotic key rates

 \subsection{Effects of dimension and number of MUBs on asymptotic key and error rates}

 In Fig.~\ref{fig:symmd5} we display the asymptotic key rates for $d=5$ and $m=2,\ldots,d+1$ in the case of symmetric error rates, i.e. when $Q_Z = Q_{XZ^{k}} \,\, \forall\,k=0,1,\ldots,d-1$.
 As expected, we see that, for fixed dimension, the maximum tolerable error rate is improved by enhancing the number of mutually unbiased measurements.
 However, here we also note that the enhancement of the maximum tolerable error rate monotonically decreases as the number of MUBs increases.
 This observation suggests that one does not really need to exploit all of the $d+1$ MUBs allowed by the dimension of the system and that one already gets a good advantage with three MUBs.
-To stress this point, we also show in Fig.~\ref{d47} the secret key rate for a large prime dimension, namely $d=47$, and remark that the improvement achieved by increasing the number of MUBs from three to $d+1$ is smaller than the one obtained moving from $m=2$ to $m=3$. \\ In Fig.~\ref{fig:symmk2}, we display the key rate for two MUBs and different dimensions with symmetric error rates.
+To stress this point, we also show in Fig.~\ref{d47} the secret key rate for a large prime dimension, namely $d=47$, and remark that the improvement achieved by increasing the number of MUBs from three to $d+1$ is smaller than the one obtained moving from $m=2$ to $m=3$.

+In Fig.~\ref{fig:symmk2}, we display the key rate for two MUBs and different dimensions with symmetric error rates.
 Note that, by increasing the dimension, we both get higher key rates and a larger tolerance of noise.
 This second advantage is highlighted in Fig.~\ref{maxQ}, where we plot, in the symmetric case, the maximum tolerable error rate $Q_{\text{max}}$, namely the error rate at which the key rate becomes zero, as a function of the dimension $d$ of the system.
-There, we plot the same quantity also for the case $m=d+1$, which shows again the enhancement that one gets by exploiting more than two MUBs, as displayed in Figs.~\ref{fig:symmd5} and~\ref{d47} for the particular cases $d=5$ and $d=47$. \\ Finally, we address the case of asymmetric errors in Fig.~\ref{fig:asymk2_1}, where we display the key rates for three different choices of $d$ and two MUBs.
+There, we plot the same quantity also for the case $m=d+1$, which shows again the enhancement that one gets by exploiting more than two MUBs, as displayed in Figs.~\ref{fig:symmd5} and~\ref{d47} for the particular cases $d=5$ and $d=47$.

+Finally, we address the case of asymmetric errors in Fig.~\ref{fig:asymk2_1}, where we display the key rates for three different choices of $d$ and two MUBs.
 Note, however, that in real world implementations one would expect that implementation of a higher number of MUB measurements or higher dimensional schemes leads to higher error rates.
 This ultimately leads to a trade off between the increased rates and tolerable error rates when using higher dimensional encodings and multiple measurement bases, and the accompanying experimental challenges.